 Failures can be conventionally divided into predictable and unpredictable.
 Unpredictable failures occur fast, e.g. voltage surge damaging the electronic circuit, the damage of magnetic heads and the damage of magnetic disk surface caused by the blow.
 Improvement of quality, construction, technology and production reduces the probability of random crashes.
 Predictable failures are characterized by step-by-step degradation of one or another parameter.
 Many mechanical failures are usually regarded to as predictable.
 With the development of S.M.A.R.T. technology, the increasing number of failures becomes predictable and gets in the field of its responsibility, increasing the probability of the failure prediction.
 During disk drive work S.M.A.R.T. watches all the occurring errors and the suspicious phenomena which are reflected in appropriate attributes.

-The quantity of attributes for various models and manufacturers differs.
+The number of attributes for various models and manufacturers differs.
 Each attribute has the value from 0 to 253.
-Its value is the reliability of concrete attribute regarding its certain standard value defined by the manufacturer.
-A high value means the absence of changes of the given parameter.
-A low value means fast degradation or the possible forthcoming failure, i.e. the higher the value of the attribute is, the better.
+Its value is the reliability of concrete attribute regarding its particular standard value defined by the manufacturer.
+A high value means the absence of changes in the given parameter.
+A small value means fast degradation or the possible forthcoming failure, i.e. the higher the value of the attribute is, the better.
 For each attribute, the manufacturer defines the minimum possible value at which the non-failure operation of the disk drive is guaranteed.
 At a value of attribute below this value, the failure in operation or total failure is very probable.
 Attributes can be critical and noncritical.
-Critical parameter coming outside the limits actually means failure, while noncritical parameter coming outside the limits testifies that there is a problem at which the HDD preserves its working capacity, though with some performance degradation.
+Critical parameter coming outside the limits means failure, while noncritical parameter coming outside the limits testifies that there is a problem at which the HDD preserves its working capacity, though with some performance degradation.